gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

                 .. tab-item:: Q1

-                    Identify the lines of code that replaced the 8 steps.
+                    Write a defintion to replace the lines between the comments (begin triangle and end triangle) in the code above.

                     .. code-block:: python